Rt Revd Joanna Penberthy, Bishop of St Davids

 One of the first few female priests went on to become the first female Bishop of Wales

-Joining in with the 2019 celebrations of International Women’s Day, we’ve put together a series of posts honouring some of the most Inspirational Women of Pembrokeshire.
-The second in this series takes a look at Rt Revd Joanna Penberthy – the current Bishop of St Davids, and the first ever female Bishop in the Church of Wales.
+Joining in with the 2019 celebrations of International Women’s Day, we put together a series of posts honouring some of the most Inspirational Women of Pembrokeshire.
+In this article, we take a look at Rt Revd Joanna Penberthy – the current Bishop of St Davids, and the first ever female Bishop in the Church of Wales.

 Similarly to our first Inspirational Woman, Jemima Nicholas who bravely battled against enemy soldiers in the Last Invasion of Britain; the Rt Revd Penberthy has become an important figure in Pembrokeshire history.
 She has become the very first woman in Wales to be elected as Bishop, and has done so in the diocese of St Davids, which covers the whole of Pembrokeshire.